TriKro/rsb-content/part2-the_index/hypothesis-checklist.md

 4. When you have a special where someone downloads the app, they get a one-of-a-kind lure at Ted’s tack shop \(which has 15 stores in Florida\), then you will see 10 percent decrease in manatee deaths over the next 5 months.

 **Scenario 3: **Your Labrador is obsessed with a tennis ball and you are tired of throwing the slobbery thing.
 It inspired you to start a drone company that drops tennis balls and takes funny pictures of the dogs.
-Your customer support team has received complaints that it is hard to understand how to download the pictures from iphone app.
+Your customer support team has received complaints that it is hard to understand how to download the pictures from the iPhone app.
 You want to test moving the photos section to various parts of the app.

-1. If you add a photos section to the navigation bar, then you will see a 5% increase of new users over a 4 month period.
+1. If you add a photos section to the navigation bar, then you will see a 5 percent increase of new users over a 4 month period.

 2. If you advertise about the photo feature in your app, you will have more users and fewer complaints within the next 10 weeks.